13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss (Men and Women) - Hormone Imbalance

-Both men and women have estrogen, progesterone, and testosterone.
-Men have a more significant percentage of testosterone and less estrogen and progesterone, while women have lower amounts of testosterone and more estrogen and progesterone.
+Hormones are chemical messengers that have a significant impact on various physiological activities in the body, including metabolism, growth, appetite, puberty, and fertility.
+Both men and women have estrogen, progesterone, and testosterone, but in different proportions.
+Men have higher levels of testosterone and lower levels of estrogen and progesterone, while women have lower levels of testosterone and higher levels of estrogen and progesterone.

 • Cortisol